kubeshop/testkube-docs/docs/articles/remote-workflow-execution.md

 ### Artifacts from Remote Workflows

-If the target Workflow generates Artifacts, we can modify the shell command above as follows:
+If the target Workflow generates artifacts, we can modify the shell command above as follows:

 ```yaml
 ...